Masa331/practical_ruby_introduction/ruby_scripting-csv.md

 ```

 ## 4 - Filter out contacts without vatins

+**Create script which filters out contacts without vatin and writes them into new file**

 1. use select to filter contacts - https://ruby-doc.org/core-2.2.0/Array.html#method-i-select
 2. Writing to a file: